jovanhyw/ict3102-part2/README.md

 The system frontend is built in Vue.js, a javascript framework for building user interfaces and SPAs.
 The VueJS webserver will be packaged into its own container to allow multiple instances to be created if the demand requires.

+Due to the lack of time, the team had been unabled to implement predrawing of the image while waiting for the request to return with a response.

 ### Backend

 The system backend comprises of a Zuul server, Eureka server, and Flask server with each being packaged and deployed in it's own container.